Creating an Estate Plan with Trusts

 Provides for a Division of Interests

 If a donor wants to split the interest in a gift of property he can do so with a trust.
-For example, a wife could leave the income from an asset (i.e. rental property, investments, etc.) to the husband for his lifetime and then the asset would pass to wife's children.
+For example, a wife could leave the income from an asset (i.e. rental property, investments, etc.) to the husband for his lifetime and then the actual asset or principal would pass to wife's children.

 Postpone the Delivery of a Gift